-Who Needs Transplants?
+Who Needs A Transplant?

-How a Marrow/Stem Cell Transplant Works:
+How A Bone Marrow/Stem Cell Transplant Works:

-Autologous vs Allogeneic transplant:
+Autologous transplant vs. Allogeneic transplant:

 Autologous: An autologous transplant is when a person’s own cells are used.
 These cells are collected from the patient’s bloodstream and stored for transplant.
 Autologous transplant may be an option for patients with certain diseases.